RenderKit/ospray/doc/api.md

   OSP_WORLD_RENDERED   Wait for the world to be rendered, but not
-                       post-processing operations (Pixel/Tile/Frame Op) OSP_FRAME_FINISHED   Wait for all rendering operations to complete OSP_TASK_FINISHED    Sentinal value to wait on full completion of any type of task, regardless of operation
+                       post-processing operations (Pixel/Tile/Frame Op) OSP_FRAME_FINISHED   Wait for all rendering operations to complete OSP_TASK_FINISHED    Wait on full completion of the task associated with the future.
+The underlying task may involve one or more of the above synchronization events
   -------------------- --------------------------------------------------------
   : Supported events that can be passed to `ospWait`